Security

 Personnel Security

 Kritik's security practices apply to all employees, independent contractors and anyone with direct access to our internal system and unescorted access to the office space at Kritik.
-Every employee must pass a background screening and agree to our terms of confidentiality before initial access to our internal systems.
+Every employee must agree to our terms of confidentiality before initial access to our internal systems.
 All-access shall be removed immediately upon termination of employment at Kritik.

 Policies and Standards